AusDTO/dta-website/_posts/2017-11-03-dta-playback-tech.md

 tags:
   - dta playback
 thumbnail: /images/blog-thumbnails/Playback-tiles-V2-THUMB.png
-searchexcerpt: From database diffs to the ABCs of A/B coding, our latest DTA playback takes a look at some of our tech blogs from the archives.
+searchexcerpt: From database diffs to the ABCs of A/B coding, we playback some tech blogs from our archives.
 ---

 ![A monotone image tile with the words white grey black and the dta logo.]({{ site.url }}{{ site.baseurl }}/images/blog-thumbnails/whitegreyblack_thumb.png)

 ## [Which box is best?](https://www.dta.gov.au/blog/which-box-is-best/)

-We explore the terms white, grey and black box in the context of security testing, and explain which method of testing is best.
+We explore the terms white, grey and black box in the context of security testing, and explain which method works.

 ***